Current Projects

 The Gender and Sexuality Graduate Research Cluster supports UW graduate students in a range of inquiry into gender and sexuality as social structures shaping institutions, interactions, and identities.

-Our research cluster brings together students from English, Education, Geography, and other departments to explore influential and contemporary scholarship in cultural diaspora studies.
-We will focus on the social, cultural, economic, and political implications of transnational settlements of Filipinx peoples...
+This GRC brings together students from history, English, feminist studies, and other departments to explore influential and contemporary scholarship in cultural diaspora studies.